JohanVlugt/kucoin-historical-data/README.md

 ## Maintaining downloaded data

-You can maintain the data yourself by using the `docker-compose` file.
+You can maintain the data yourself by using the `docker-compose.yml` file.
 You will need the provided ```config.json``` to connect to the kucoin-proxy.

 ## Credits